Ground Ball Drills

 “Ball” is called out by the player picking up the ground ball as he gets around 5 yards away from the ball.
 “Release” is called as soon as the ball is scooped into his stick.
 These calls are important to make in games when two players from the same team are going for the ball.
 This will be explained later.
 Eventually, you can roll the balls on multiple angles in around-the-clock ground ball drills.

 The butt-to-butt ground ball is a drill that emphasizes the technique and body position necessary to successfully pick up the ball off the ground.
 Players group themselves in pairs and stand butt-to-butt with their knees bent and the ball between their legs.
-On the first whistle, the two players fight for position over the ball without touching it with their feet of stick.
+On the first whistle, the two players fight for position over the ball without touching it with their feet or stick.
 On the second whistle, they go for the ball.
 The player that does the best job of establishing position will have the best chance to pick the ball up.
-This is a good game to introduce some competition, having a tournament for players and crowning your ground ball king.
+This is a good game to introduce some competition, having a tournament for players, and crowning your ground ball king.

 Ground balls can also be worked into line drills after the players have gone through the passing drills.
 In the “ground-ball-to” line drill, each player scoops up the ground ball and then slowly rolls it to the player in the next line.
-Make sure that players are not firing the ball at each other instead of just gently rolling it towards the other line.
+Make sure that players are not firing the ball at each other instead of just gently rolling it toward the other line.

 One vs. One

-Beginners love to do one-on-one ground balls because it is an easy drill to understand, and it is fun competition with some physical contact.
-Another popular way to do one-on-one ground balls simply have two lines of players set up right next to one another, facing the same direction.
+Beginners love to do one-on-one ground balls because it is an easy drill to understand, and it is a fun competition with some physical contact.
+Another popular way to do one-on-one ground balls is simply to have two lines of players set up right next to one another, facing the same direction.
 You can have them line up shoulder to shoulder or get in between the two lines with some balls.
 Have the first two players look forward and throw a ball out in front of them.
 As soon as they see the ball, the two players run out and try and get the ground ball.
 Whoever gets the ball runs away from the pressure of the other player and throws it back to the coach.
 It is also possible to allow the players to go to the goal for a shot.

 One important point to make is to emphasize calling out “ball” and “release.”
 Also, it is extremely advantageous for a player to get down as low as possible when getting a ground ball.
 Show your players how a low center of gravity makes it extremely hard to be knocked over.
 The player, who gets the lowest and explodes through the ball the fastest, will always come up with the ground ball.